 “It discussed level-one, level-two, and level-three actions we’re going to take as a company to minimize the negative impact,” Ron says.
-“And we did that all with Caesar moderating the discussion.”
+“And we did that all with Cesar moderating the discussion.”
 The team left Vegas with a solid game plan and implemented it as soon as they returned home.

 Despite the growing crisis and economic slowdown, the company hit its sales and growth goal on the head in March.
 And a combination of cost-cutting measures and well-targeted marketing and sales efforts enabled One Firefly to beat its April numbers.
 That goal—representing 35% growth over the previous year—was eclipsed by 7%.
 The company finished out quarter two on target, and continues toward meeting its 2020 goals.

 “I am so thankful for EOS,” explains Ron.
-“I called Caesar and told him, ‘I feel so at peace with what we’re doing because of my team’s alignment around our mission and our vision.
+“I called Cesar and told him, ‘I feel so at peace with what we’re doing because of my team’s alignment around our mission and our vision.
 I don’t know how this crisis will end up, but I’m not stressed.”

 Advice on navigating a crisis